may7be/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
 Today is a good day.
-Creating a new branch is quick for Git.
+Creating a new branch is quick and simple for Git.